cocept/cocept/_posts/design/2014-08-17-sticky-menus.md

 A Sticky Menu is a menu that stays put even when you scroll down.
 I'm using one on this page - scroll to the top and the menu bar hugs the top of the page.
 Scroll down slightly and it follows you instead of disappearing.

-Hit play on the video below and watch as the navigation bar at the top stays put as the user scrolls down the page:
+Hit play on the video below and watch as the navigation bar at the top of [makebetterapps.com](https://makebetterapps.com) stays put as the user scrolls down the page:

 <img src="/images/design/sticky-menu-still.gif" data-gif-src="/images/design/sticky-menu.gif" />